matthaak/HashList/README.md

     new HashList(glideElement);

-Constructs an empty HashList bound to the given Glide List field or variable () and populated with its current value.
+Constructs a HashList bound to the given Glide List field or variable () and populated with its current value.

     new HashList(string);